 It’s obvious, isn’t it.
 No one wants to be tolerated.

 Sadly, the knowledge doesn’t stop us from dishing tolerance, sometimes, to our spouses.

 He is excited about a new developments at work and he starts to share just about the time you are “decompressing” through social media.

 Your hackles rise.
 Apparently, he doesn’t appreciate how much you’re “trying to be there for him,” even when you’d rather be doing something else (like resting.)

 But what’s the deal here?

-Back to the issue.
 So you feel a particular way (leave-me-alone), but since you love your spouse so much, you overlook how you feel to “be there” for them.
 But your spouse picks up the detachment and calls you out.
+And it makes you mad.

 I get the “I am trying so hard, why isn’t it enough?” feeling.

 Sometimes a wife is just trying to do her best, all things considered, and when the best isn’t enough, it can be frustrating.

 Honesty with your husband.
 Telling him what you need instead of serving half-attention and hoping it will suffice.

 Now, I am not slamming wives for trying to give something even when they can’t give everything.